matthewgream/libiotdata/README.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-This is a convenience bundle that packs radiation CPM, and dose into a single
+This is a convenience bundle that packs radiation CPM and dose into a single
 field.
 The component encodings are identical to the standalone Radiation CPM
-(8.21), and Radiation Dose (8.22) types.
+(8.24) and Radiation Dose (8.25) types.

 **CPM** (14 bits):